 - $3.4 million settlement: A plaintiff couple sustained serious injuries while jumping onto a moving trolley.
 The case settled after our firm filed a suit for damages due to a design defect that forced riders to jump through trolley cars.

-Why Other Law Firms Refer Product Defect Cases to Greene Broillet & Wheeler, LLP
+Why Other Law Firms Refer Cases to Us

-When a manufacturer doesn’t acknowledge a defect, it may prove difficult, at first, to recognize a product’s defect.
-That’s just one of the challenges of handling a complex product defect case—but one at which Greene Broillet & Wheeler, LLP, has proved adept.
+When a manufacturer doesn’t acknowledge a defect, it may prove difficult, at first, to make this defect apparent to the court.
+That’s just one of the challenges of handling a complex product defect case—but one at which Greene Broillet & Wheeler, LLP has proved adept.

 In other words, our legal and investigative teams have done what was necessary to prove defects and implement winning strategies for our injured clients: